 Some “high-yield” accounts are offering north of 2% rates, but they often make you jump through more than a few hoops, such as a certain number of transactions per month, high minimum balances, direct deposit, etc.

-Certificates of Deposit Are a Solid Option Right Now
+Certificates of Deposit Are Not a Solid Option Right Now

-A word of warning: not all, but most CD’s will enforce an early withdrawal penalty if you withdraw funds prior to the full maturity of the deposit term.
+CDs are not as liquid as savings/checking/MMAs, as most CDs will enforce an early withdrawal penalty if you withdraw funds prior to the full maturity of the deposit term.
 So you’ll want to be sure that you won’t need the funds prior, or you could lose money.

 I’d recommend checking out the rates currently offered by your investment broker to see what time frame makes the most sense, and what the going rates are.